fhdiaze/tix/doc/funcspec.md

 ## Overview

-tix is an text editor focused on editing code in any programming language. has the next values:
+tix is an text editor focused on editing code in any programming language.
+It has the next values in order of importance:

-- Correctness is the most important feature
+- Correctness
-- Speed is the second most important feature
+- Speed
-- Low Memory footprint but speed first
+- Low Memory footprint
 - All the UI should be text like
+    - Keyboard navigation first, mouse navigation second.
-- Based on vim modes
+    - Based on vim modes: vim everywhere, vim first
 - The screen space should be optimized.
-- Keyboard navigation first, mouse navigation second.
-  - vim everywhere, vim first
-  - All the UI element are vim-like.
 - All the elements should keep the same font size
-- Fuzzy matching for autocomplete

 ## Scenarios